Hasyam

 Hasyam is a 2020 Indian Malayalam-language black comedy film written and directed by Jayaraj.
 It is the eighth film in his Navarasa series, based on the rasa (emotion) of hasya (humour).
-The film stars Harisree Ashokan and KPAC Lalitha, and explores themes surrounding death, bureaucracy, and the banality of life through dark humour.
+The film stars Harisree Ashokan and KPAC Lalitha, and explores through dark humour the themes surrounding death, bureaucracy, and the banality of life.

 Plot

 The film follows a cadaver transporter (played by Harisree Ashokan), employed to carry unclaimed bodies from a government hospital to cremation grounds.
 Despite the grim nature of his job, the story injects humour into everyday bureaucratic absurdities, questioning society’s emotional detachment from death and suffering.